 The First Class Lounge at Euston

-All that is needed to make use of the lounge for up to two hours before the outward journey is to present a valid Virgin Trains First Class ticket.
+All that is needed to make use of the lounge for up to two hours before the outward journey is to present a valid Avanti West Coast First Class ticket.
 In the Lounge are comfortable chairs and tables at which to enjoy all the free hot and cold drinks, pastries, muffins, cookies and fresh fruit.
 Alcoholic drinks are available at certain times during the day.
 There are also free newspapers and free Wi-Fi.
 Departure information is readily available via screens.
 The toilet facilities provided were also very clean and free to use.

 All in all, a much nicer way to spend the time waiting for the train!

 When boarding a First Class coach, the difference from Standard Class is immediately apparent.
 There are no ‘airline’ style seats and instead of having pairs of seats on each side of the central aisle, some being at tables, First Class has a single line of seats on one side and pairs of seats on the other, each seat being at a table.
 Every window seat has a plug point for iPhones, laptops and tablets.
 The seats are wider and generally more comfortable than those in Standard Class, with more legroom.

 All food and drink were served at the table by staff who were friendly, helpful and efficient.
 Unlike the current vogue for plastic cutlery during air travel, real stainless steel is the material of choice for Avanti West Coast.

 Within ten minutes of leaving Euston, fresh coffee and tea were brought round, served in china mugs, followed by fresh fruit juice and cereals.
 Almost immediately orders were taken for breakfast itself, this being a morning journey.
 A good choice of food was on offer, ranging from a “Full English”, through various types of egg dishes and rolls, to smoked salmon and scrambled eggs.